 The Company disburses revenue for several oil and gas properties in which employees, officers and other related and unrelated parties have a working or royalty interest.
-At September 30, 2015 and 2014 there were no related party balances included in accounts payable due to officers as a result of these activities.
+At September 30, 2016 and 2015 there were no related party balances included in accounts payable due to officers as a result of these activities.
 The Company also is a member in certain limited partnerships and the operator for certain joint ventures formed for the purpose of oil and gas exploration and development.

 The Company leases its office space from certain officers of the Company on a month-to-month basis.
-The lease requires monthly rental payments of \$2,500 plus all expenses pertaining to the office space.
-Rent expense for the years ended September 30, 2015 and 2014 was approximately \$30,000 each year.
+The lease requires monthly rental payments of \$1,700 plus all expenses pertaining to the office space.
+Rent expense for the years ended September 30, 2016 and 2015 was approximately \$22,000 and \$30,000, respectively.